pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted-md/09-core-updates.md

 integration: [--]
 ---

-Drupal:latest sites on Pantheon use [Integrated Composer](/guides/integrated-composer) to allow one-click core updates.
+Drupal sites on Pantheon use [Integrated Composer](/guides/integrated-composer) to allow one-click core updates.

 <!-- belongs in source/partials/drupal/core-updates-partial.md, but it wasn't rendering.
 Edward 2022-05 -->